pragnesh-ai/Terraform_app/README.md

 # Terraform Cheat Sheet
 Terraform command accepts a variety of subcommands such as terraform init or terraform plan.
 Some of the widely used commands and subcommands  I have listed below.

 # Show version
 terraform –version	Shows terraform version installed

 # Initialize infrastructure
-terraform init	Initialize a working directory terraform init -input=true	Ask for input if necessary terraform init -lock=false	Disable locking of state files during state-related operations
+terraform init	Initialize a working directory\n terraform init -input=true	Ask for input if necessary terraform init -lock=false	Disable locking of state files during state-related operations